hypo69/hypotez/docs/gemini/ru/consultant/src/endpoints/gpt4free/etc/testing/test_needs_auth.py.md

     g4f.Provider.Bard
 ]

-_instruct: str = 'Hello, are you GPT 4?.'
+_instruct: str = "Hello, are you GPT 4?."

 _example: str = """
 OpenaiChat: Hello!
 How can I assist you today?
 2.0 secs